exakat/exakat-docs/Reference/Rules/Exceptions/UselessCatch.rst

 Suggestions
 ___________

-* Add a log call to the catch block
+* Add a log call to the catch block.
-* Handle correctly the exception
+* Handle correctly the exception.